-NYPD distancing patrols to stay after violent arrest
+Despite violent arrest, NYPD to maintain distancing patrols

 “You can’t do effective enforcement without the NYPD and the NYPD is more than up to the job,” de Blasio said.

 Bystander video posted on social media showed plainclothes officer Francisco Garcia slapping 33-year-old Donni Wright in the face, punching him in the shoulder and dragging him to a sidewalk after leveling him in a crosswalk.

-Police spokeswoman Sgt.
+Police spokesperson Sgt.
 Mary Frances O’Donnell said Wright “took a fighting stance against the officer” when he was ordered to disperse.

 A few minutes earlier, officers arrested two other people on the same block for allegedly failing to comply when asked to disperse.